fvasquez/python-microservices/README.md

 # python-microservices

-This repo contains the source code from Dan Hipschman's excellent ["Python Microservicew With gRPC"](https://realpython.com/python-microservices-grpc/) tutorial that he produced for [Real Python](https://realpython.com/).
+This repo contains the source code from Dan Hipschman's excellent *[Python Microservices With gRPC](https://realpython.com/python-microservices-grpc/)* tutorial that he produced for [Real Python](https://realpython.com/).

 ## Running the Example